 [wpdatachart id = 1]

-Next I will tell you how the detector works.
+Next, I will tell you how the detector works.

-Send Radmon with Node-Red
+Send to Radmon with Node-Red

 A node in Nore-Red receives the radioactivity data sent by the device and forwards it to Radmon.org.
-Radmon.org is a site where hundreds of volunteers around the world send, in real time, the data obtained by their detectors to facilitate their visualization, generation of graphics, etc.
+Radmon.org is a site where hundreds of volunteers around the world send, in real time, the data obtained by their detectors to facilitate their visualization, generation of graphs, etc.

-Saving data in InfluxDB
+Saving data to InfluxDB

 Another node of Node-Red inserts the data in an InfluxDB database which allows me, later, to create graphs of this data in Grafana.